 Have Some Hands-On Science Fun

-Are you looking for some "edu-tainment" on your vacation?
-Have you always wanted to experience a 5.3 magnitude earthquake or 74 mph winds?
-At WonderWorks Orlando, you can get the All-Access ticket to experience these and over 100 other hands-on exhibits and Wonder Zones.
 Play laser tag, follow a glow-in-the-dark ropes course or try your skills at astronaut training.
 Have a moving experience in the 4D XD Motion Theater, which combines 3D film with special effects and full motion seating.
-A few experiences have height and weight restrictions, so make sure your tadpoles measure up before you go
+A few experiences have height and weight restrictions, so make sure your kiddos meet the requirements before you go.

 What to Do About 30 to 60 Minutes from Orlando

-Just outside of the resort areas, you can find some amazing nature experiences that you can't really find anywhere else but Florida.
+Just outside of the resort areas, you can find some amazing nature experiences that you can't really find anywhere else but in Florida.
 Take the opportunity to experience Florida wildlife with these exciting options.

 Gatorland